City closes all courts, and non-essential businesses and gov't offices

-In an attempt to limit the spread of the coronavirus throughout the city, Mayor Jim Kenney has halted all non-essential city government operations and ordered non-essential businesses to close by 5 p.m. today and remain closed at least until March 27.
+In an attempt to limit the spread of the coronavirus throughout the city, Mayor Jim Kenney has halted all non-essential city government operations and ordered non-essential businesses to close until March 27 and possibly longer.

 Philadelphia City Council also has canceled its meetings for the next two weeks.
 Council President Darrell Clarke said City Council could possibly work remotely to push through a transfer ordinance that would give the Kenney administration $85 million for coronavirus relief efforts.